rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/FeatureFlagName.md

 - CLOUD_CLUSTER_ES_BETA - Enables the Cloud Cluster ES beta changes.
 - O365DashboardEnabled
 - SELF_HELP_ENABLED - Determines if the Self-help feature of Rubrik Security Cloud is enabled.
+- DATE_TIME_PREFERENCES_ENABLED - Determines whether date and time preferences are enabled for the user.
 - LdapEnabled
 - SonarObjectFilesEnabled
 - SONAR_EU_DEFAULT_POLICIES_ENABLED - Determines if EU Default policies are enabled in Sonar.
+- KEEP_CCES_RESOURCES_ON_FAILURE - Specifies whether Rubrik is allowed to retain resources in case of Rubrik Cloud Cluster operation failure.
 - DB2_HADR_ENABLED
 - HyperVHierarchyEnabled
 - APPFLOWS_EXCHANGE_BULK_RECOVERY_ENABLED - Specifies whether the appflows bulk recovery workflow for Exchange is enabled.